-Description: Students will learn about the indigenous peoples of Mexico and Cent Mock Trial is a critical and analytical study of trials conducted in America, both past and present.
+Description: Mock Trial is a critical and analytical study of trials conducted in America, both past and present.
 All forms of trials are examined including criminal, civil, small claims, and traffic trials.
-Students learn the skills associated with our adversarial system of justice through performance in mock trials, analysis of past trails in American history, and viewing actual and simulated trials.
+Students learn the skills associated with our adversarial system of justice through performance in mock trials, analysis of past trials in American history, and viewing actual and simulated trials.